sleepyhaha/team-samsung/README.md

 Then the game should reset,
 And the steps from Scenario 1 to Scenario 9 should be repeated with a new target word and image.

+### Scenario 11: Hint button

+Given that I am stuck on a word
+When I press the hint button
+Then an unguessed letter should appear in the word

 # Installation

 To view the final outcome, you can either: